2021 Home Security/Home Automation Re-Design [ Part 1 of 3 ]

 I called the monitoring center back anyway to confirm the emergency response was cancelled (and also just wanted to see how this was handled since it was my first “real” alarm event).
 The agent was friendly and confirmed the cancellation had been processed.
 I asked him about what would have caused the tamper alert and he transferred me to customer support.
 I spent about 30 minutes on the phone with Diego (who was very friendly and helpful) in customer support as he walked me through a bunch of troubleshooting steps (he had me send him photos of placement of the sensor, the inside of the device, etc.).
 The sensor kept triggering tamper alerts if I simply touched the case, like something was loose, but everything seemed secure.
 Diego ended up having me remove the “failed device” from my base station and is sending out replacement (although it’s odd it was shipped via UPS and won’t be here until Friday … Ring is owned by Amazon so they couldn’t send it 2-day Prime?).

 Middle-of-the-night false alarms waking us up out of a sound sleep is one of the reasons I left ADT, so I hope this isn’t a pattern!
 I’ll post another update once I get the replacement installed.
+Update 03/07/2021: I received the replacement contact sensor last week, placed it in the location on the window (after removing the defective one and sending it back to Ring), and paired it with the base station.
+So far, no problems.

 Another quick issue from this morning: the automatic voicemail from the monitoring center was so distorted it was very hard to understand.
 It was like the volume was up too loud so I had to listen through it multiple times to make sure I had heard it right.
 Ring Support suggested I try setting off the alarm a few more times to see what the call sounded like and they were all perfect, so I guess it was a one-time issue.
 Here’s what the original voicemail sounded like, and here’s my subsequent test.